Military Tax Information

 When an automobile is licensed with out-of-state tags solely in the military member’s name, a Newport News personal property return is not required.

-For a property used in a business or trade, leased by the active duty military member and/or jointly titled with a spouse, please contact our office at 757-926-8657.
+For a property used in a business or trade, leased by the active duty military member and/or jointly titled with a spouse, and for Coast Guard Members, please contact our office at 757-926-8657.

 Military Spouses Residency Relief Act (SCRA)-Effective November 11, 2009

 Spouses of active duty military members who have vehicles titled in their name or jointly with the service member may be exempt from personal property tax if the following conditions are met:

 - Spouse is absent from his/her state of legal residence solely to be with the service member in compliance with military orders and

 - Service member and spouse have the same state of residence or domicile and not the state of Virginia and

 - Vehicles are not used in a trade or business.

 - Copy of the service member's current Leave and Earnings Statement (LES) and